just-the-docs/just-the-docs/peopleops/SUBCONTRACTOR_AGREEMENT.md

 **Scope**

+TODO
+{: .label .label-yellow }

-#TODO: This document is out of date and the official one has not been
-converted to markdown and open-sourced.
+This document is out of date and the official one has not been converted to markdown and open-sourced.

 This is the agreement template we hold with everyone who works at the